Phinetwork/skill_match_bot/README.md

-# Skill Match Bot
+# Skyriz

-The Skill Match Bot is a web application that helps users discover side hustles and skill development opportunities tailored to their unique skills and interests.
+The Skyriz is a web application that helps users discover side hustles and skill development opportunities tailored to their unique skills and interests.
 The app uses advanced semantic similarity algorithms powered by the [Sentence Transformers](https://www.sbert.net/) model to recommend personalized side hustle options.

 ## Features